Randall Allan Neal

 From August 11, 2001 until July 19, 2003 Neal commanded Constitution.
 After the attacks on September 11, 2001, with tighter security in place, Constitution was temporarily closed to the public.
 A few months later the ship reopened and took part in the “Old Ironsides Across the Nation” educational program.
 Neal, now a figure in the public eye, commented on the new difficulties of serving on Constitution.
 During his time as commanding officer, Neal established a security area, daily tour routines, and additional personnel resources for Constitution.

 Neal was promoted to captain in 2005, and later worked with the United States Strategic Command Center for Combating Weapons of Mass Destruction (WMD) from October 2006 to January 2007.
 In this post, Neal led analysis and briefings on Weapons of Mass Destruction Intelligence that went to leaders of the Defense Threat Reduction Agency and U.S. Strategic Command Center for Combating WMDs.
 He served with the United States Strategic Command, Joint Elimination Coordination Element, from January 2007 to November 2009.
-There he worked closely with the U.S. Army’s 20th Support Command as a chief of staff and led the development of the United States Strategic Command Joint Elimination Coordination Element.
+There, he worked closely with the U.S. Army’s 20th Support Command as a chief of staff and led the development of the United States Strategic Command Joint Elimination Coordination Element.
+Neal retired from active duty at the end of 2010 and is currently a civilian program analyst for the Department of the Navy.